Cumberland's history is one of the most compelling in BC.

 Along the way, it ceased to be a city and became the smaller community it is today.

-This dismal fate, happily, is being avoided as newcomers discover beauty, history and character in Cumberland.
 Today the village is undergoing a spirited revival, as the community grows and young families move in.
 Heritage buildings are being preserved, old homes are under renovation, galleries, boutiques, cafes and restaurants have opened and tourists are arriving to enjoy its many attractions.

 Cumberland's downtown culture continues to evolve.
 Visit Magnolia Gallery & Garden for lovely perennial flowers and foliage, then shift into the gallery for paintings, sculpture, jewellery, pottery and glass.
 Then step into Dark Side Chocolates for hand-made truffles and a chunk o' chocolate.